-Academic advising for students participating in the dual enrollment program shall consist of the following components:
+Academic Advising for students participating in the dual enrollment program shall consist of the following components:

-1. At or near the start of the student's first term of enrollment, he/she should contact a College navigator for an in-person advising session.

-As part of the advising session, each student will receive information on accessing the College catalog on the NWF State College website.
-The following topics will be covered.

-- College program options/planning and selecting a college major - College Course-Level Expectations, including, but not limited to: - Any letter grade below a "C" will not count as credit toward satisfaction of the requirements in Rule 6A-10.030, F.A.C.; however, all grades are calculated in a student's GPA and will appear on his/her College transcript, - All grades, including "W" for withdrawal, become a part of the student's permanent College transcript and may affect subsequent postsecondary admissions. - While appropriate for college-level study, course materials and class discussions may reflect topics not typically included in secondary courses which some parents may object to for minors.
-Courses will not be modified to accommodate variations in student age and/or maturity. - The selection of courses to meet degree requirements, including approved program common prerequisite courses, in order to minimize student and state costs for excess hours. - 2.
-The high school counselor will insure the inclusion of dual enrollment course plans in the dual enrolled student's Electronic Personal Educational Planner (ePEP) using the online student advising system available through www.FLVC.org as required by 1003.413(3)(i), Florida Statutes, to minimize enrollment in a random selection of college courses. - 3.
-Dually enrolled students will have the same access to advising and program planning tools and resources that traditional College students have.
+- 1. At or near the start of the student's first term of enrollment, he/she should contact a Student Success Navigator for an in-person or virtual advising session. - 2.
+As part of the advising session, each student will receive information on accessing the College catalog on the NWFSC website.
+The following topics will be covered. - College program options/planning and selecting a college major - College Course-Level Expectations, including, but not limited to: - o Any letter grade below a "C" will not count as credit toward satisfaction of the requirements in Rule 6A-10.030, F.A.C.; however, all grades are calculated in a student's GPA and will appear on his/her College transcripts, - All grades, including "W" for withdrawal, become a part of the student's permanent College transcript and may affect subsequent postsecondary admissions. - O While appropriate for college-level study, course materials and class discussions may reflect topics not typically included in secondary courses which some parents may object to for minors.
+Courses will not be modified to accommodate variations in student age and/or maturity. - The selection of courses to meet degree requirements, including approved program common prerequisites courses, in order to minimize student and state costs for excess hours. - 3.
+The high school counselor will ensure the inclusion of dual enrollment courses plans in the dual enrolled student's Electronic Personal Educational Planner (ePEP) using the online student advising system available through www.FLVC.org as required by 1003.413(3)(i), Florida Statutes, to minimize enrollment in a random selection of college courses. - 4.
+Dual enrolled students will have the same access to advising and program planning tools and resources that traditional College students have. - 5.
+Students will be provided access to a qualified Student Success Navigator on an appointment basis throughout the year.